 As Careem enters Chapter 2 and we move more into platformisation, we’re proud to be supporting the region’s digital future, through our technology, infrastructure, and our diverse and talented people.
-Hear straight from some of our talented tech colleagues who are making this happen – find out what they do and how they got into this line of work.
+We’d like you to hear from some of our talented tech colleagues who are making this happen, to find out what they do and how they got into this line of work.

 Pavel Kochetkov – Data Scientist